AAPM&R Seeks Liaison to American Medical Association’s Young Physicians Section

 - Review and discuss the Academy’s staff analyses of the reports and resolutions, highlighting those resolutions that PM&R Delegates and Alternate Delegates will comment on at the Reference Committee meetings.

-During the second caucus (usually held on Monday), physiatrists who attended the Reference Committee meetings will:
+During the second caucus this year, held on Monday, June 11, 2018 at 11 am-2 pm, physiatrists who attended the Reference Committee meetings will:

 - Report on what transpired at those meetings regarding the reports and resolutions that were identified as pertinent to PM&R; and